CURI programming supports St. Olaf students five different ways:

 - Support for student travel to present research and inquiry results at conferences

-All five programs require a separate application process.
+All programs require a separate application process.

 CURI Summer Research Program